MasoniteFramework/masonite/readme.md

     $ cd project_name

-Once that is cloned we need to add the pip dependencies.
+Now we just need to add the pip dependencies.
 You can run `pip3 install -r "requirements.txt"` or you can run the `craft` command:

     $ craft install